SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 Per-AS Redirect URIs: There are three subvariants of mix-up attacks when the client uses distinct redirection URIs for each authorization server.

 Subvariant 1: Advanced Mix-up Attack.
-If the client uses different redirection URIs for different authorization servers but treats them as the same URI, a slight variant of the basic mix-up attack remains possible (see Footnote 7 of {{arXiv.1601.01229}} and Section 4.2.1 of {{research.cuhk}}).
+If the client uses different redirection URIs for different authorization servers but treats them as the same URI, a slight variant of the basic mix-up attack remains possible (see Footnote 7 of {{arXiv.1601.01229}}).
 In this attack, the attacker not only replaces the client ID as in the basic mix-up attack, but also replaces the redirection URI when redirecting the browser to the authorization endpoint of the honest authorization server.

 This advanced mix-up attack is described in detail below, with the Preconditions as well as Step 2 and Step 3 updated compared to the basic mix-up attack.